christian-carnate/christian-carnate.github.io/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 It is very important to **gather resources for the current version of the exam(s) you are taking.** As of this writing, the A+'s current exam series is the **220-1101/220-1102**, the Network+'s current version is the **N10-008**, and the Security+'s current versions are the **SY0-601** and the **SY0-701.** The SY0-601 will retire on July 31st, 2024, so if you are planning to take the SY0-601 exam, you must do so before that date.

+The only materials I do **not** recommend are CompTIA's CertMaster resources, except for CertMaster Labs.
+The entire CertMaster suite is **not** indicative of the actual exam experience, and I have heard many stories in which people who used CertMaster resources as exam preparation tools failed their exam(s).
+Again, CertMaster Labs is an exception because they are actually decent, but there are many other lab simulation tools you can use (*e.g.*, TestOut, Total Seminars, etc.) if you want to learn practical application of the material.

 The only video course I recommend definitively is Professor Messer's [A+](https://youtube.com/playlist?list=PLG49S3nxzAnnOmvg5UGVenB_qQgsh01uC&si=_KbA3BNo91poY-Hn), [Network+](https://youtube.com/playlist?list=PLG49S3nxzAnlCJiCrOYuRYb6cne864a7G&si=wqJ_jo9DL4wuNoE9), and [Security+ SY0-601](https://youtube.com/playlist?list=PLG49S3nxzAnkL2ulFS3132mOVKuzzBxA8&si=waGR8RNg8rf5qSwX) or [Security+ SY0-701](https://www.youtube.com/watch?v=KiEptGbnEBc&list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) video playlists.
 Messer's videos follow the exam objectives directly and cover only content that is covered by the exam, unlike other instructors.
 Similarly, the only practice exams I recommend definitively is Professor Messer's [A+ 220-1101/1102](https://www.professormesser.com/220-1101-success-bundle/) and [Security+ SY0-601](https://www.professormesser.com/sy0-601-success-bundle/) practice exams.
 He unfortunately does not have any Network+ practice exams, and he is planning to release his SY0-701 practice exams in the upcoming months.

 Another resource I recommend is a textbook, and unlike Messer's videos, textbooks are created by individual authors, who may organize content differently and may cover content that may not even be on the exam.
 Thus, make sure to always cross-reference with the official [exam objectives](https://www.comptia.org/training/resources/exam-objectives) to ensure that you are learning the correct material.
 The only textbook series I used during my studies is Wiley's Sybex brand, which is available on [Amazon](https://www.amazon.com/s?k=sybex&crid=2S0VWVEDZA7SD&sprefix=sybex%2Caps%2C229&ref=nb_sb_noss_1).
 The Sybex textbooks are decent and cover a bit of unnecessary content, but there is still good enough information that can supplement your learning.
 Sybex also provides practice exam textbooks that can be used as replacements for Messer's practice exams, especially for the Network+ and Security+ SY0-701.